apify/crawlee-python/docs/upgrading/upgrading_to_v1.md

 The `persist_storage` and `persist_metadata` fields have been removed from the `Configuration` class.
 Persistence is now determined solely by the storage client class you use.

+### Storage client instance behavior

+Instance caching is implemented for the storage open methods: `Dataset.open()`, `KeyValueStore.open()`, and `RequestQueue.open()`.
+This means that when you call these methods with the same arguments, the same instance is returned each time.

+In contrast, when using client methods such as `StorageClient.open_dataset_client()`, each call creates a new `DatasetClient` instance, even if the arguments are identical.
+These methods do not use instance caching.

+This usage pattern is not common, and it is generally recommended to open storages using the standard storage open methods rather than the storage client methods.

 ### Writing custom storage clients

 The storage client interface has been fully reworked.
 Collection storage clients have been removed - now there is